rslruiz/rslruiz/README.md

 ## 👋 Hello, I'm Stephen Ruiz
+- 🖥️ I've been coding in Python
-- 🔭 I’m currently working on ...
+- 🔭 Currently working on a project
+- 🐦 You can follow me on Twitter @rslruiz

 <!--
 **rslruiz/rslruiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.